brendanm12345/imcts_computer_agent/README.md

 # Imaginary-MCTS: Autonomous Computer Use Agents with Enhanced Online Planning

 To improve computer agent reasoning and boost task completion rates, we propose an online planning algorithm inspired by Monte Carlo Tree Search in which the agent is prompted to imagine the state changes associated with each candidate action, effectively serving as trajectory rollouts that avoid actually executing and candidate actions and then backtracking which is challenging, slow, and error-prone.
 The agent then scores each candidate action based on its imagined rollout and proceeds with the highest-scoring action.
 For more information the algorithm and its results please view our [write-up](https://github.com/user-attachments/files/18131847/Imaginary-MCTS-Write-Up.pdf).
-The virtualization, evaluation_examples, and baseline agent in this repository adapt or draw code from the OSWorld repository.
-This repository, forgoes the evaluation scripts and variety of supported virtualization and foundation model providers present in the OSWorld repo in favor of constructing a maximally light-weight computer agent that's easy to understand and experiment with.
+The virtualization, evaluation_examples, and baseline agent in this repository adapt or draw code from the [OSWorld](https://github.com/xlang-ai/OSWorld) repository.
+This repository forgoes the evaluation scripts and variety of supported virtualization and foundation model providers present in the OSWorld repo in favor of constructing a maximally lightweight computer agent that's easy to understand and experiment with.

 OSWorld is a popular computer agent benchmark.